acerbilab/pyvbmc/docsrc/source/index.rst

 Example run
 -----------

-The figure below shows an example ``pyvbmc`` run on a "banana" target density.
+The figure below shows an example PyVBMC run on a "banana" target density.
 The corner plot shows the approximate posterior across iterations (contour plot and histograms of the marginals).
 The dots represent evaluations of the target density (*blue*: previously sampled points, *green*: points sampled in the current iteration).
-``pyvbmc`` converges to an excellent approximation of the true posterior with a few dozens evaluations of the target density.
+PyVBMC converges to an excellent approximation of the true posterior with a few dozens evaluations of the target density.

 .. image:: _static/vbmc_animation.gif
     :width: 400px